Treatment of lung cancer: History

 Prior to the early part of the 20th century lung cancer was considered a very rare disease, and all malignant lung tumors were treated identically.
 Radical surgical resection (i.e. lobectomy or pneumonectomy) was the only effective intervention available for lung cancer prior to the 1940s, when the era of modern cytotoxic chemotherapy began.

+Palliative radiotherapy has been used since the 1940s.
+Radical radiotherapy, initially used in the 1950s, was an attempt to use larger radiation doses in patients with relatively early-stage lung cancer, but who were otherwise unfit for surgery.
+With SCLC, initial attempts in the 1960s at surgical resection and radical radiotherapy were unsuccessful.

 It was not until 1962 that small cell lung carcinoma (SCLC), then called "oat cell carcinoma" was recognized for its unique biological behavior, including a much higher frequency of widespread metastases at presentation, and exquisite sensitivity to cytotoxic chemotherapy and radiation.

 Early studies suggested that patients with small cell lung carcinoma (SCLC) fared better when treated with chemotherapy and/or radiation than when treated surgically.
 While this approach to treating SCLC remains the current standard of care, the role of surgery in SCLC is being re-examined, with recent studies indicating that surgery may improve outcomes in some patients with early stage SCLC and combined forms of SCLC and NSCLC.

 Trials

 Squalamine is undergoing trials for treatment of non-small cell lung cancer (stage I/IIA).

 In December 2012, Merck published the results of its current study.
 Although the Phase III Trial of L-BLP25 (Stimuvax) did not meet satisfying primary endpoints for patients with Non-Small Cell Lung Cancer, notable treatment effects have been observed for L-BLP25 in certain subgroups in the START study.

+In 2023 the American Society of Clinical Oncology announced a new pill that cut the risks of a patient dying from lung cancer by over 50%.
+The comprehensive study was conducted with patients between the ages of 30 and 86 in 26 different countries.
+Researchers on the project from the Yale School of Medicine believed that the treatment could become the standard of care for lung cancer patients.